AlibabaCloudDocs/alikafka/intl.en-US/User guide/Query messages.md

 7. Enter the name of the topic, select the partition, and enter the offset from which you want to query messages.
 Then, click **Search**.

     On the **Query by Offset** tab, messages that start from the specified offset are displayed.
 For example, if the specified partition and offset are both 5, the returned results are messages that start from Offset 5 in Partition 5.
-The following figure shows the query results.

     |Parameter|Description|
     |---------|-----------|